-Powerline adapters work very simply.
-Each powerline adapter comes as a set pair, a transmitter and a receiver in each set.
+Each powerline adapter comes as a set pair, a transmitter, and a receiver in each set.

-The transmitter is connected to your home’s router using an ethernet cable or through a wireless connection.
-This gives the transmitter internet access it needs.
-It is then connected to your home’s electrical wiring by plugging it into the nearest outlet.
+The transmitter is connected to your home’s router using an ethernet cable, or through a wireless connection, this gives the transmitter internet access.
+It connected to your home’s electrical wiring by plugging it into the nearest outlet.

-Once it’s plugged in you can pair the transmitter and receiver to one another and the two devices will begin sending your internet connection through your home’s power lines.
+Pair the transmitter and receiver to one another, and the two devices will begin sending your internet connection through your home’s power lines.

 These adapters can be used to create a stable internet connection that extends from one side of your home to the other, which is much more convenient than trying to run ethernet cables all over your home.